google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0 google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 These papercraft embellishments are different from stickers as they do not have the clear outline around them that stickers have and they are more finely detailed in many cases.
 Also, they are not raised.

 They can be applied to almost any flattish surface, so really they can be used in cardmaking or off-the-page projects as well.
+They can be applied to curved surfaces too, with care (such as a plastic mug or cup, but be aware they are not dishwasher safe!)

 How to Apply Rubons

-Rubons are applied using a flat stick like a paddle-pop stick.
+Rubons are applied using a flat stick like a paddle-pop or ice cream stick.
 There is usually a wooden ice cream stick included in the packet just for this purpose.
-The secret is to keep the image attached to its clear plastic backing until you actually rub it onto your project:

 • First, decide which image you want to use and where.
-Carefully cut around this image, keeping the clear plastic sheet AND the backing sheet with it to protect the delicate image from rubbing off or distorting before it reaches its destination.
+Then, carefully cut around this image, keeping the clear plastic sheet AND the backing sheet with it to protect the delicate image from rubbing off or distorting before it reaches its destination.
 Cover and replace the other images back into their packet for future use so they won't get accidentally damaged

 • Remove the clear plastic sheet (the loose one).
 It should still be attached to the backing sheet.
 Carefully turn your image over and place the sticky side onto your project, without sliding it if possible as this may dislodge your image from the backing sheet too soon